Airport security: United States

 Prior to the 1970s, American airports had minimal security arrangements to prevent acts of terrorism.
 For some flights with unassigned seating, no reservations were required, and fares were collected in the air.
 Federal security personnel started serving on high-risk flights in 1962 as the FAA Peace Officers Program; sky marshals began working out of the Miami field office of the United States Marshals Service in 1969.
 (Hijackers typically wanted to defect to Cuba, making flights from Florida common targets.)
 There were insufficient numbers to protect every flight, and hijackings continued to take place.
 The first hijacking resulting in a fatality occurred on Eastern Air Lines Shuttle Flight 1320 in 1970.
-Later in 1970, sky marshall staffing was increased, and some passengers fitting a behavioral profile were screened for weapons (including with handheld metal detectors).
+Later in 1970, sky marshal staffing was increased, and some passengers fitting a behavioral profile were screened for weapons (including with handheld metal detectors).

 On November 10, 1972, a trio of hijackers threatened to fly Southern Airways Flight 49 into a nuclear reactor at Oak Ridge National Laboratory.
 As a direct response to this incident, the Federal Aviation Administration required all airlines to begin screening passengers and their carry-on baggage by January 5, 1973.
 This screening was generally contracted to private security companies.
 Private companies would bid on these contracts.
 The airline that had operational control of the departure concourse controlled by a given checkpoint would hold that contract.
 Although an airline would control the operation of a checkpoint, oversight authority was held by the FAA.
 C.F.R.
 Title 14 restrictions did not permit a relevant airport authority to exercise any oversight over checkpoint operations.
 The 1974 film, The Parallax View, shows an early airport security checkpoint in operation.

 The September 11 attacks prompted even tougher regulations, such as limiting the number of and types of items passengers could carry on board aircraft and requiring increased screening for passengers who fail to present a government-issued photo ID.